-Finally, the question that remains largely open is why a policy mix using traditional instruments combined with pricing tools has not yet been implemented to eradicate the smuggling industry.
+Since a policy mix using traditional instruments combined with innovating pricing tools would be a more cost-effective means of eliminating smugglers while regulating migration, a question that remains largely open is why this has not yet been implemented.
 Although answering this question is beyond the scope of the paper, we may consider a few hypotheses that are worth investigating in future work and other fields of social sciences.
-In countries like France one immediate answer is that the legal framework is very strong and could not easily be modified to introduce such pricing schemes, which, in the field of migration, would be considered as unethical or violating human rights.38 From this viewpoint, it is not clear that transparent pricing tools would be less ethical than the existing policy of visa rationing, which creates "rents" to the lucky applicants, generates important monetary "hidden costs", such as briberies, paid by all applicants, and feeds all kinds of illegal activities.

-A second answer suggested by our results is that "natives" may prefer to have fewer and lowly paid illegal immigrants rather than a larger number of legal workers, who would enjoy a more complete set of rights, including access to social benefits, public services and political rights.
-Moreover, given the discrepancies between the investments in external and internal controls, the debated effectiveness of border enforcement measures and the availability of new technologies, systematic controls of undocumented workers at the workplace is a much more promising means of controlling illegal migration than border enforcement.
-Accordingly, effective migration control should involve reinforcing sanctions paid by employers of illegal migrants.
-Although this may be a more cost-effective way to combine legalisation with migration control than reinforcing border controls, such policy will typically encounter strong resistance from powerful lobbies as observed for example in the EU and in the US.
-This also suggests that the status quo reflects complex political-economy issues with some people benefitting more than others from lax enforcement.
-All these considerations may explain why, under current policies, a large number of illegal migrants still bear the costs of being exploited in destination areas and face the constant risk of being deported.
+In countries like France one immediate answer is that introducing such pricing schemes in the field of migration may be considered as unethical or violating human rights.40 Their implementation would surely generate many complicated issues such as the feasibility of pricing visas differently depending on the country of origin of the applicants or the duration of the permit.
+From this viewpoint, it is, however, not clear that transparent pricing tools are less ethical than the existing policy of visa rationing, which creates "rents" to the lucky applicants, generates important monetary hidden costs, such as briberies, paid by all applicants, and feeds all kinds of illegal activities.
+A second answer suggested by our results is that natives may prefer to have lowly paid illegal immigrants rather than a larger number of legal workers, who would enjoy a more complete set of rights.
+Moreover, although reinforcing sanctions paid by employers of illegal migrants would be a more cost-effective way to combine legalisation with migration control than reinforcing border controls, such policy would typically encounter strong resistance from powerful lobbies.
+The status quo reflects complex political-economy issues with some people benefitting more than others from lax enforcement.
+These considerations may explain why, under current policies, a large number of illegal migrants still bear the costs of being exploited in destination areas and face the constant risk of being deported.

-38Moreover people may not be willing to trade a sacred value such as the right to immigrate for money -what psychologist Philip Tetlock (2007) refers to as a "taboo tradeoff".
+40Moreover, people may not be willing to trade a sacred value such as the right to immigrate for money -what psychologist Philip Tetlock (2007) refers to as a "taboo tradeoff".